 Intel’s Next Unit of Computing (or NUC) strikes a compromise between the laptop machine and desktop.
 It arguably has more in common with a standard desktop machine, given that it does not feature a built-in display and peripherals.
 Intel has been selling these miniaturised machines since 2013, but it’s only recently that they’ve been able to deliver excellent performance in popular games.

-An Intel NUC for gaming is a great solution for students.
+An Intel NUC for gaming is an excellent solution for students.
 It is small and inexpensive, coming with a pair of USB ports, a slot for an SD card, and a 3.5mm headphone port on the front.
 The small form factor is a considerable advantage for many; a NUC is smaller than a games console and can be easily slung into a backpack.

 While a few performance compromises have been made in order to shrink the package down to this size, performance hasn’t been hamstrung, and you can still get excellent output from a NUC, even in modern games.